 Chronic headaches occur 15 or more days a month.
-They can be tension headaches or chronic migraines.
-Make an appointment with your doctor to diagnose the cause, if you’re experiencing chronic headaches.
+They can be tension headaches or migraine attacks.
+Make an appointment with a doctor to diagnose the cause if you’re experiencing chronic headaches.

 In rare cases, headaches can be an emergency symptom.
-Seek medical attention immediately if you experience a headache following a trauma, or have a headache along with any of the following symptoms:
+Call 911 or go to the nearest emergency room if you experience a headache following a trauma, or have a headache along with any of the following symptoms:

 - stiff neck